Forming and Joining Teams

 Joining a Team

-Individuals can participate locally or remotely by joining a team in a.
-In the event that a participant does not join a team prior to the weekend, that attenddee can join a team on Friday night after the pitches are complete.
+Individuals can participate by joining a team at their event.
+In the event that a participant does not join a team prior to the weekend, that attendee can join a team on Friday night after the pitches are complete.

 Teams must consist of a mandatory minimum number of three (3) participants with a suggested maximum of six (6).
 Ten (10) people is the absolute max.

 Teams: How do teams determine which topics to address?